blaisco/bookmark-manager-for-pinboard/README.md

 ## TODOs

-These are things I intend to add.
+These are things I plan to implement.
 Suggestions are welcome.

 - When submitting api token, disable button and display spinner
 - Searching for bookmarks